Connect with us

 Federal judge greenlights Mississippi execution

-The execution of row inmate Thomas Edwin Loden Jr. will be to proceed, a federal judge ruled Wednesday.
+The scheduled execution of death row inmate Thomas Edwin Loden Jr. will be allowed to proceed, a federal judge ruled Wednesday.

 U.S. District Court Judge Henry Wingate denied a stay for Loden as part of a lawsuit challenging Missisisppi’s lethal injection protocol.
 Loden’s execution is set for Dec.
 14 at the Mississippi State Penitentiary at Parchman.